Adventures in Porto, Portugal

 Just minutes after arriving at the Hotel Infante de Sagres in Porto Portugal, I stowed my bags in the room, grabbed my cameras, and headed out on the town.

-Magnificent ornate buildings line the old, wide tiled square and many grand statues each with the prerequisite pigeon perched directly on their heads.
+Magnificent ornate buildings line the old, wide tiled square and many grand statues each with the requisite pigeon perched directly on their heads.

 A Polite Interaction

 Across the square, and up one of the steep thin medieval streets, I found what I was looking for.
-Laundry hung from many of the third and forth floor windows, fluttering in the ocean breeze, bathed in a strong glowing sun light, I watched as a woman appeared from her window.
+Laundry hung from many of the third and fourth-floor windows, fluttering in the ocean breeze, bathed in strong glowing sunlight, I watched as a woman appeared from her window.

 Meeting her eyes, I yelled up at her in Spanish, “Buenos tardes, senora.”
 She shook her head.
 I tried “Good afternoon.”
 Again she shook her head.
 Having no Portuguese to draw upon I simply held up one of my cameras with a questioning look on my face.